We earn commissions from brands listed on this site, which influences how listings are presented.

 A seemingly harmless protein found in wheat, barley, and rye could be the hidden cause of discomfort for many people.
 An individual with gluten sensitivity most likely experiences uncomfortable symptoms after eating cereals, bread, pasta, sauces, and chocolates.
 Indicators of gluten intolerance can vary widely among individuals, and some may experience non-digestive symptoms.

 A gluten-free diet is a food and lifestyle adjustment.
-Different gluten-free options provided by various meal delivery services like Daily Harvest, or any of it's tasty alternatives, are ideal if you want to remove gluten from your daily intake.
+Different gluten-free options provided by various meal delivery services are ideal if you want to remove gluten from your daily intake.
 I’m a certified nutritionist, and I’ll walk you through the types of gluten intolerance and the ten most common indicators.

 » Looking for tasty gluten-free meals?
 Try these ten delicious recipes by Home Chef.